Useful-User/Laravel-examples/README.md

 ## Branches ##
 This project follows the gitflow branching model.

-**LE-1** - Initializing an empty Laravel project to start from the beginning.
-And creating first branch by the gitflow model.

-**LE-2** - Adding and configuring Fortify with Sanctum.
-Create a user seeder and resource.
-Return authorized user through a resource.

-**LE-3** - Adding a QuoteRequest as a client request entity for a new quote.
-Store this query in the database and redirect the user to the main page.
-Creation of an administrative part (api) to get a list of client requests and a list of available statuses.
+And [Trello](https://trello.com/b/59M7MZHU/laravel-examples) is used for task tracking

+**MAIN** - Stores the official release history.
+Current version is 1.0

+release/**1.0** - v1.0

+**Develop** - Integration branch for features.
+All magic happens here! 🪄

+feature/**LE-6** - Adding a Signature service to create unique tokens, signatures and verify them.
+Add token to hide internal number of request.
+Change the working logic from using an id to a token.
+Adding the Postman collection to the project.

+feature/**LE-5** - Adding fake quote requests to the database.
+Creating filtering and pagination logic in the quoterequest/list route.
+Creating a QuoteRequestService to move the filtering logic from the controller to a separate service.

-**LE-4** - Adding interface (Contract) for Quote source.
+feature/**LE-4** - Adding interface (Contract) for Quote source.
 Creation of 3 sources of quotes as an example.
 Each source uses its own implementation of the contract.
 Creating a 'factory method' to get the QuoteSource object and developing client and administrative parts of the project.

-**LE-5** - Adding fake quote requests to the database.
-Creating filtering and pagination logic in the quoterequest/list route.
-Creating a QuoteRequestService to move the filtering logic from the controller to a separate service.

-**LE-6** - Adding a Signature service to create unique tokens, signatures and verify them.
-Add token to hide internal number of request.
-Change the working logic from using an id to a token.
-Adding the Postman collection to the project.
+feature/**LE-3** - Adding a QuoteRequest as a client request entity for a new quote.
+Store this query in the database and redirect the user to the main page.
+Creation of an administrative part (api) to get a list of client requests and a list of available statuses.

+feature/**LE-2** - Adding and configuring Fortify with Sanctum.
+Create a user seeder and resource.
+Return authorized user through a resource.

+feature/**LE-1** - Initializing an empty Laravel project to start from the beginning.
+And creating first branch by the gitflow model.